 Unfortunately, a major security drawback of this journey is that when you start to break up a big building block into smaller pieces, the attack surface increases.
 This means there are more places where requests can be sent to your infrastructure, which equates to more opportunities to send an attack.
 Assumptions about how code would be invoked by their callers will change when migrating to service oriented architectures, and some of those changes impact security.
 By way of example, consider the WhiteHat Security 2018 Stats Report.
 This report compared vulnerability related security metrics between monolith and microservices architectures and found that for every 100KLOC, monolith applications had 39 vulnerabilities whereas microservices had 180 vulnerabilities.
 Be mindful of legacy code that is being exposed over the network as you break up your app into services, as such code may have been written without security in mind.

-In the next chapter, Step 7 will be covered, which focuses on exporting services via port binding, and what to apply from a security point of view.
+Read Security and the Twelve-Factor App - Step 7, which focuses on exporting services via port binding, and what to apply from a security point of view.